Computing the recession cone of a convex upper image via convex projection: Introduction

-In this paper, we propose an alternative way of approximating the recession cone of the upper image.
-We consider the dual of the recession cone and use a characterization given in terms of the well-known weighted sum scalarizations \cite{Ulus18}.
-We observe that for some classes of CVOPs, it is possible to write the dual of the recession cone\out{,} explicitly.
+In this paper, we propose an alternative way of approximating the recession cone of the upper image{, that is, the first phase given in \cite{WURKH22}.
+In \cite{WURKH22}, this is done by solving Pascoletti-Serafini scalarizations (see \cite{pascoletti1984scalarizing}) and updating an approximation of the desired recession cone in an iterative manner.
+In this paper, instead of computing an approximation of the recession cone itself as in \cite{WURKH22}, we consider the dual cone of it.
+We use a characterization of the dual cone from \cite{Ulus18}} given in terms of the well-known weighted sum scalarizations.
+We observe that for some classes of CVOPs, it is possible to write the dual of the recession cone explicitly.
 Then, computing this set reduces to solving a bounded convex projection problem \cite{KovacovaRudloff2021}.
 For the special case of LVOPs, it is possible to compute the recession cone exactly by solving a bounded polyhedral projection problem \cite{LoeWei15}.
 Moreover, in this case, it is possible to reduce the dimension of the projection problem by one.

 When the dimension of the objective space is two, the procedure simplifies further and it reduces to solving two convex (or linear, if the corresponding problem is linear) scalar optimization problems.
-Compared to applying the algorithm from \cite{WURKH22} or solving a two dimensional homogeneous problem as in \cite{Loehne11}, solving two convex or linear programs is simpler and more efficient.
+Compared to applying the algorithm from \cite{WURKH22} or solving a two-dimensional {LVOP} as in \cite{Loehne11}, solving two convex or linear programs is simpler and more efficient.

 The structure of the paper is as follows.
 In Section~\ref{sect:prelim} we provide notation and preliminaries.
 In Section~\ref{sect:problem} we introduce the convex vector optimization problem and the relevant solution concepts.
 Section~\ref{sect:recCone} introduces a method for approximating the recession cone of the upper image based on its connection to the set of weights for which the weighted sum scalarization is bounded.
 In Section~\ref{sect:ex} we discuss particular problem classes for which this method yields representation in the form of a convex projection problem.
 Section~\ref{sect:comp} provides examples.